 Here is a balance sheet shown in the vertical format:

 As you can see from the balance sheet above, the total of the assets agrees in value (balances) with the total of the owner's equity and liabilities.

-Let’s compare that report to our original accounting equation:
+Let’s compare the balance sheet above to our original accounting equation:

-One can clearly see that the balance sheet shows the accounting equation (or the financial position) of a business, except that this accounting equation is turned on its head and shown in a vertical format, with the assets on top and the equity and liabilities on the bottom.
+One can clearly see that the balance sheet shows the accounting equation of a business, except that this accounting equation is turned on its head and shown in a vertical format, with the assets on top and the equity and liabilities on the bottom.